metruzanca/one-click-hugo-cms/site/content/_index.md

 image: img/beppe-tromba-blu-sx.jpg
 blurb:
   heading: Produzioni, creazioni
-  text: la musica è un cos che fa star bene!
+  text: la musica è un cosa che fa star bene!
 intro:
   heading: What we offer
   text: Kaldi is the ultimate spot for coffee lovers who want to learn about their